AVCDRK/sta309/README.md

 * [R Help Video 8](https://youtu.be/t5FLS7w7vuo)
 * [R Help Video 9](https://youtu.be/IjDmT5wdYQk)
 * [R Help Video 10: Exam II Review](https://youtu.be/JnJQ8RhFJb4) and [Exam 2 Review Slides](https://github.com/HoldenArcher/Exam-1-Review/raw/master/Test%202%20review.pdf)
 * Please note that the video covers scatterplots and correlation, which are not on the second exam this year.
+Skip to 6:56 to bypass that section.